-With that being said, here's what happened when two Byrdie editors with vastly different skin tones tried these products for the first time.
+Here's what happened when two Byrdie editors, with vastly different skin tones, tried these Flesh products for the first time.